Clan Rising

 What does the surname Marino mean?

-From the given name Marino (Latin Marinus, 'of the sea') — borne above all for Saint Marinus, the stonemason who by tradition founded the tiny republic of San Marino.
-Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus — the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.
+From the given name Marino (Latin Marinus, 'of the sea'), borne above all for Saint Marinus, the stonemason who by tradition founded the tiny republic of San Marino.
+Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus, the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.

-Is Marino a Italian surname?
+Is Marino Italian or Spanish?

 How old is the Marino surname?

-Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus — the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.
+Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus, the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Marino name took its modern form within that long settlement.

 What is the Marino family known for?

-'Of the sea' — and the saint who founded San Marino.
-Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus — the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.
+'Of the sea', and the saint who founded San Marino.
+Marino comes from the Latin Marinus, of the sea, carried chiefly on the cult of Saint Marinus, the Dalmatian stonemason who, fleeing persecution around AD 300, founded a hermitage on Monte Titano that became San Marino, the world's oldest surviving republic, still independent inside Italy today.

 Is Marini the same family as Marino?